Ssaefurochman/assessment-algorithm/README.md

 # assessment-algorythm
-A repository of Vue to answer some algorythm assessments
+A repository of Vue to answer some algorthm assessments